🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš‡ Public Transit + 3.2 -- 20 Limited bus system with infrequent routes; most residents rely on cars or taxis.
+πŸš‡ Public Transit + 3.2 -- 20 Limited bus system with infrequent routes and coverage; most residents rely on cars or taxis, making it far less convenient than Brno or even Dobrich.

-🚲 Cycling + 3.8 -- 10 Few dedicated bike lanes, hilly terrain, and heavy traffic make cycling unsafe and impractical.
+🚲 Cycling + 3.8 -- 10 Limited bike lanes, hilly terrain, and heavy traffic make cycling impractical for most; infrastructure lags behind Dhermi and Gramado.

 πŸ“‘ CONNECTIVITY